Have a Question

 How do SunCard passes work?

 Prepaid value is a fare option for the less frequent SunRail passenger who still wants the benefits of a SunCard.
-Prepaid value allows you to place a dollar amount on to your SunCard where your fare is deducted based on the distance you travel each time you board the train.
+Prepaid value allows you to place a dollar amount up to $270 on to your SunCard.
+Your fare is deducted based on the distance you travel each time you board the train.
 When using prepaid value, each trip is counted as a one-way trip.
 Passengers who use prepaid value receive a 10% bonus each time funds are loaded on to their SunCard.
-You also have the convenience of not having to stop at a ticket vending machine each time you arrive at a SunRail station, simply tap on at the ticket validator unit and you’re ready to board the train!
+You also have the convenience of not having to stop at a ticket vending machine each time you arrive at a SunRail station.
+Simply tap on at the ticket validator unit and you’re ready to board the train!

-Can I get refund on my unused ticket?
+Can I get a refund for my SunCard?

 What do I do if I lose or damage my SunCard?